 4. Transfer the potato/onion mixture to a large bowl.
 Add the egg mixture and mix well with a fork (I’ve been known to use my hands for this too).

 5. Heat canola oil in a 12-inch nonstick skillet over medium-high heat until hot but not smoking, about 4 minutes.
 Some recipes say to use just 1/4 cup of oil per skillet, but I use quite a lot of oil.
 If it’s hot enough, the latkes won’t absorb too much of it.

 6. Spoon about 2 tablespoons potato mixture per latke into skillet, pressing on them a little with fork to flatten.
 You can fry 4 latkes at a time.
 I fry in 2 skillets simultaneously – it cuts frying time in half and is quite doable.
 Cook until undersides are browned, about 5 minutes.
 Turn latkes over and cook until the other side is browned, about 5 more minutes.

 7. Transfer to paper towels to drain.
 Keep prepared latkes warm, while you finish frying more batches, on a wire rack set in a shallow baking pan in a warm (200 degrees F) oven.
 Serve immediately.

 PS.
-If you’re wondering what to serve these potato latkes with, our Hanukkah dinner usually includes a whole roast chicken (try this blog for great chicken recipes), potato latkes and a veggie.
+If you’re wondering what to serve these potato latkes with, our Hanukkah dinner usually includes a whole roast chicken, potato latkes and a veggie.